 Likewise, cloud storage also provides services as a subscription service—typically on a monthly or annual basis—making it an affordable and flexible option for small businesses seeking electronic document management without making a significant up-front investment or losing the ability to easily change storage strategies if necessary.

-Using a cloud storage platform offers businesses cost-effective scalability for growing companies and the number of files to store.
-Because the hardware needed to operate the storage system is maintained by the service provider, no additional equipment like storage servers and the space required to store them.
+Using a cloud storage platform offers businesses cost-effective scalability for growing companies.
+Since the hardware needed to operate the storage system is maintained by the service provider, no additional equipment is required..

-To break it out in an easy-to-digest list, here are the benefits that can come with a cloud storage service:
+Here are some of the benefits that can come with a cloud storage service:

 - Access to data and documents anywhere with an internet connection.